john-moore-levesque/automated-testing/README.md

 * Python 3.6+
 * VirtualEnv 15.2.1+
 * The Selenium ChromeDriver, downloaded and installed in the selenium-drivers directory
+* The Gecko driver (for Firefox), downloaded and installed in the selenium-drivers directory

+Note that you do not need both drivers, just one.

-Python, VirtualEnv, and the Selenium ChromeDriver must be available on your user's path.
+Python, VirtualEnv, and the Selenium ChromeDriver (or the Gecko driver) must be available on your user's path.

 ## Installation
 This assumes that you have cloned the repo into /path/to/repo (or CL\path\to\repo, for Windows)